Cyvernes/ActiveLearningForConnectomics/TUTORIAL.md

     - RandomLearner: This class is not an active learner, it has been implemented to compare active learners to other type of learners.
 In this class, sampling is done randomly.

 - Many [learning strategies](https://cyvernes.github.io/AL_Docs/learning_strategies.html#module-learning_strategies) are available.
-Each learning strategy implements a segmentation stratey, an uncertainty strategy and a final_prediction strategy.
-They update the Learner’s evidence map and current predicted masks using corresponding strategies.
-Each Learning strategy is made of three components:
+Learning strategies update their Learner’s evidence map and current predicted mask.
+The learning strategies are divided into three distinct sub-strategies:
     - A segmentation strategy that aims to have the best possible segmentation for already annotated objects.
     - An uncertainty strategy that aims to use every annotated points to estimate region of uncertainty and the evidence map (logits).
     - The final prediction strategy that uses the results of the segmentation strategy and the uncertainty strategy to have a better segmentation.